 When this post was originally published in 2018, the the Western United States was experiencing one of its worst wildfire seasons in years.
 Wildfires forced the closure of the entirety of Yosemite National Park for the first time in nearly three decades.
 Other major wildfires burned for months near the Northern California city of Redding and all over the Pacific Northwest.
 During this time, our family was taking a road trip up Interstate 5 into Northern California and into Southern and Central Oregon (in volcano country), passing many wildfires along our route.
 Smoke from the fires obscured our views of a number of sights such as Crater Lake.

 Sadly the fires have already started in 2022.
 Just today, news broke of a fire near the south Wawona entrance of Yosemite National Park.
 It’s a sad reality that locals and travelers alike need to watch carefully.

-With all of these experiences, as well as our proximity to last summer’s devastating Napa and Sonoma fires, it probably goes without saying that we have been watching the fire news carefully.
-We have learned a lot of travel lessons along the way with these experiences.
+With all of these experiences, as well as our proximity as locals to the many devastating Napa and Sonoma fires, it probably goes without saying that we have always watched wildfire news carefully.
+We have learned a lot of travel lessons along the way.

 If you have travel plans in these or many other wildfire affected areas, what do you need to know?
 Here are some crucial tips for dealing with the risk of wildfires for travel – both to stay safe as well as to handle the indirect inconveniences that may arise for travelers many miles out of real harm’s way.